ansible/ansible/ISSUE_TEMPLATE.md

 ##### Issue Type:

 Can you help us out in labelling this by telling us what kind of ticket this this?
-You can say “Bug Report”, “Feature Idea”, “Feature Pull Request”, “New Module Pull Request”, “Bugfix Pull Request”, “Documentation Report”, or “Docs Pull Request”.
+You can say:
+  - Bug Report
+  - Feature Idea
+  - Feature Pull Request
+  - New Module Pull Request
+  - Bugfix Pull Request
+  - Documentation Report
+  - Docs Pull Request

 ##### Ansible Version: